Fortran-FOSS-Programmers/Fortran-FOSS-Programmers.github.io/members.md

 title: Members
 ---

-> The Fortraners members who share with love their brains into the *Fortran-FOSS-Programmers* Group
+> The Fortraners members that share with love their brains into the *Fortran-FOSS-Programmers* Group

 + [aamaricci](#aamaricci)
 + [cmacmackin](#cmacmackin)